Help with stress and worry

 If you are an older person and you feel you need free and impartial mental health support get in touch with the charity.
 For more information or to book an appointment, find them on:

-Samaritans (link opens in new window) offers 24-hour confidential non-judgemental emotional support, for people who are experiencing feelings of distress or despair, including those which could lead to suicide.
+Samaritans offer 24-hour confidential non-judgemental emotional support, for people who are experiencing feelings of distress or despair, including those which could lead to suicide.
 Call them on: 116 123.

 Other useful mental health contacts

-- contact your GP (find your local GP surgery (link opens in new window)) if you are in distress.
+- contact your GP (find your local GP surgery) if you are in distress.
 If the surgery is closed, there will be an out-of-hours or emergency number on their answering machine.

 - North and Mid Beds Crisis Team: 01234 315691